 ROI VSU Student Health Center

 In accordance with the recommendations of the American Counseling Association, the VSU Counseling Center does not provide documentation for Emotional Support Animals.
+Below are some known local providers that provide ESA letters.
+Students will need to be seen for an assessment and may need to continue with the provider for services.
+Documentation is then processed through the Access Office.
 Please contact the Access Office (229) 245-2498 with any questions regarding Emotional Support Animals.

 NO-SHOW AND LATE CANCELLATION POLICY